Warren Foegele: Professional

 After participating at the Hurricanes training camp, Foegele started the 2018–19 season with the Hurricanes.
 Foegele began the season as a winger to Jordan Staal and Justin Williams, collecting five points in the first seven games.
 However, he experienced a 27-game scoring drought following October 9, 2018, which was snapped in a 3–0 win over the Arizona Coyotes on December 16.
-The Hurricanes qualified for the 2019 Stanley Cup playoffs and played their first round series against the Washington Capitals.
+In 77 games with Carolina, he notched ten goals and 15 points.
+He finished the season with the Hurricanes, who qualified for the 2019 Stanley Cup playoffs and played their first round series against the Washington Capitals.
 On April 18, 2019, Foegele set a new franchise record for fastest postseason goal at 17 seconds, while the Hurricanes would win the game 2–1 to tie the series.
 On May 3, Foegele recorded an assist and tied Erik Cole's 2002 record for most points by a Hurricanes/Hartford Whalers rookie in the postseason.
+The Hurricanes reached the Eastern Conference final, where they were swept by the Boston Bruins in four games.
+In 15 playoff games, Foegele added five goals and nine points.

 After his successful rookie season, Foegele again made the Hurricanes lineup for the 2019–20 NHL season.
 In a 4–0 win over the Calgary Flames on December 14, 2019, he became the fifth player in Hurricanes/Whalers history to record two shorthanded goals in a game.
-He ended the shortened season with a new career high in goals, assists and points, ranked tied for fifth in the league in shorthanded goals.
+However, on March 12, 2020, the season was suspended by the NHL due to the ongoing COVID-19 pandemic.
+He ended the shortened season with a new career high in goals with 13, assists with 17, points with 30, and ranked tied for fifth in the league in shorthanded goals.
+When play resumed in August with the playoffs, Carolina made it out of the qualifying round and met the Bruins again, who eliminated them for the second consecutive year.
+In eight playoff games, Foegele scored one goal.
 As an unrestricted free agent, Foegele signed a one-year, $2.15 million contract to remain with the Hurricanes for the 2020–21 season on November 1, 2020.

-Edmonton Oilers
+In the pandemic-shortened 2020–21 season, Foegele scored ten goals and 20 points.
+The Hurricanes qualified for the playoffs but were eliminated by the Tampa Bay Lightning in the second round.
+In ten playoff games, he tallied one goal and two points.

 Foegele (right) and Jaden Schwartz during a game in 2023.

-As an impending restricted free agent with the Hurricanes and unable to agree to terms, Foegele was traded to the Edmonton Oilers in exchange for Ethan Bear on July 28, 2021.
-He was quickly signed by the Oilers in finalizing a three-year contract extension on July 31.
-On December 31, 2023, Foegele scored 5 points in a single game for the first time in his career, with 2 goals and 3 assists in a 7–2 win over the Anaheim Ducks.